ARE YOU A CLIENT?

 Dale has decades of experience in the financial sector and economic industry.
 He is a Co-founder & Managing Partner of Minneapolis-based Vincent Companies, a privately held firm with multiple, specialized divisions.
 The Vincent Companies have built a strong reputation on being open, honest, and transparent.

-Aside from his duties as co-host of the podcast show, Financial Fortitude, he is also a partner of Chicago-based hedge fund firm East West Global Funds.
+Aside from his duties as co-host of the podcast show, Financial Fortitude, he is also a Co-founder & Principal of a Chicago-based hedge fund company.

-In addition to his traditional business interests, Mr. Francis is a public speaker and writer.
-His new book, Preventative Wealth Care® – got protection?
-Is expected to be on shelves in the coming months.
+In addition to his traditional business interests, Mr. Francis is a public speaker and author.
+His book, Preventative Wealth Care® – got protection?, has become extremely popular with investors and financial professionals alike.
+It’s available in paperback and e-book on Amazon.

 Co-founder & Managing Partner